laravel-enso/documentation/docs/guide/developing-with-enso.md

 Simply choose the desired permissions for the list:
 * `index` is used for the index page, where you'll see a list of resources in a data table
 * `create` is used to display the creation form for your resource
-* `store` is used to persist a new resource and is used by the form's save action
+* `store` is used to persist a new resource and is utilized by the form's save action
 * `edit` is used to display the edit form for an existing resource
-* `update` is used to update an existing resource and is used via the form's update action
+* `update` is used to update an existing resource and is utilized by the form's update action
-* `destroy` is used to delete a resource and is used by default by the form's and tables's delete actions
+* `destroy` is used to delete a resource and is utilized by default by the form's and tables's delete actions
 * `show` is used for the show page
 * `initTable` is used for the initialization of the index page's table
 * `tableData` is used for fetching the data for the index page's table